 - Mahogany – a fairly dense wood that is very common on guitars as it delivers stronger mids and warmer overall sound.

 - Maple – a dense hardwood produces bright and focused tone.
-And as a neck tonewood, it provides a lively and bright tone, explained by Guitar Center.
+And as a neck tonewood, it provides a lively and bright tone.

 - Poplar – a soft hardwood that offers well-balanced sonic output

 - Basswood – light softwood, but also gives a well-balanced sound

 - Rosewood – a dense hardwood that is very common for fretboards, but it makes the guitar heavier

 Examine the Neck

 Although the neck won’t have any great impact on the sounds, it affects the playability.
 You should get a straight neck without any curves or bends.
-If the guitar has a bow or back bow, you won’t be able to play your guitar well, said School of Rock.
+If the guitar has a bow or back bow, you won’t be able to play your guitar well.